sandialabs/suncal/doc/Manual/manual.md

 also be entered in the uncertainty field, where `X` denotes the desired percent and the value in parenthesis is the instrument range.
 For example, if an uncertainty is given as 1% reading + 5% range, when operating on the 100 V range, enter "1% + 5%range(100)".
 With a nominal value of 100 V, this expression will reduce to 6 V.

 ![Entering an uncertainty as a percent reading + percent range](figs/percent.png){#id .class width=3in #fig:uncertpercent}

 #### Correlated Uncertainties

-If the input variables are correlated, these can be entered on the **Correlations** tab (see {*@fig:correlation}).
+If the input variables are correlated, these can be entered on the **Correlations** section (see {*@fig:correlation}).
 Correlation coefficients are entered one pair at a time, and must be a value between -1 and +1.
+Right-click the table to add or remove correlation coefficients.

 ![Correlation coefficient entry table](figs/correlations.png){#fig:correlation}

 #### Entering Units

-The Measurement Model and Measured Quantites tables allow entry of measurement units.
+The Measurement Model and Uncertainties tables allow entry of measurement units.
 If omitted, units will be treated as dimensionless.
 Otherwise, the entered unit name will be interpreted as a measurement unit.
 Many common units and prefixes are recognized either as abbreviations or full names.